MediaComem/comem-webdev/subjects/unix-admin/README.md

-## Linux users
+## Unix users

-Linux is a multi-user system (as are all Unix-like operating systems), meaning that more than one user can have access to the system at the same time.
+Unix and Unix-like systems like Linux are multi-user systems, meaning that more than one user can have access to the system at the same time.

 A **user** is **anyone who uses the system**.